Toakley683/StarfallEX-Music-Player/README.md

 Along with that you can change many settings such as circle points and more, For more information see below.

 # Setting up your own playlist
 You need some method of uploading files and music.
-Upload the a .json with the format in the example to a file service and put that URL in the Starfall <br>
+Upload the .json with the format in the example to a file service and put the download URL in the Starfall <br>
  <br>
 You then need to upload your music files somewhere and link them into the .JSON file.